mythz/jquip/README.md

 ### Methods operating on a `$(selctor)`

+  - get
+  - add
   - each
-  - add
-  - get
   - attr
-  - bind
-  - unbind
+  - removeAttr
   - data
   - append
   - prepend